opensumi/docs/docs/develop/basic-design/extension-mechanism.en.md

 order: 3
 ---

 OpenSumi extension system is a superset of VS Code extensions.
-In addition to official VS Code APIs, we also have extended some API extensions of our own, including front-end, WebWorker extensions, etc. This paper mainly introduces the basic principle and API implementation process of OpenSumi extensions.
+In addition to official VS Code APIs, we also have extended some API extensions of our own, including frontend, WebWorker extensions, etc. This article mainly introduces the basic principle and API implementation process of OpenSumi extensions.

 ## Basic Principle